Can Hydrangeas Grow in Clay Soil? Master the Challenge

 20 Tips for Hydrangea Success in Clay Soil

-Now that we’ve covered the basics let’s explore some additional tips to ensure your hydrangeas truly thrive in clay soil:
+Now that we’ve covered the basics, let’s explore some additional tips to ensure your hydrangeas truly thrive in clay soil:

 1. Fertilize Sparingly